paulbusse/Hamok/docs/deploy.md

 - An MQTT broker like ```mosquitto```
 - Of course an Ökofen system

+The deployment is manual at this time.
+I may simplify this in the future.
+Getting the thing running was my first priority.

 ## Step 1: Download the source

 Yep at this point in time you have to download the source.
 This can be done by cloning the repository or by downloading the zip file from the repository.
 If you don't know how to do the first, I'll explain the second: